Abdulllahhhh/AI-Smart-Surveillance-System/README.md

 The project focuses on improving traditional surveillance systems by adding real-time video monitoring, face recognition, video recording, and a web dashboard for managing users and recordings.

-This repository is a portfolio version of the project.
-It includes selected source code, screenshots, and demo results.
-Private data such as user records, face data, passwords, and recorded videos are not included.

 ---

 ## Features